 This article will delve into the subject of using acupuncture to treat the symptoms of sciatica.
 We will explore the benefits of treatment, as well as its many limitations.

 Acupuncture is an ancient healthcare treatment derived from Traditional Chinese Medicine.
 Acupuncture works by balancing qi/chi flow throughout anatomical channels called meridians.
 Qi/Chi is the name for the vital life force which flows thorough our bodies, creating all the anatomical processes we come to expect from the human anatomy.
 Acupuncture uses ultra thin needles, and sometimes electric current, to stimulate specific points on the body which either need to have qi/chi added or drained.

-The treatment is usually painless and can be very effective for providing pain management when administered by a master practitioner.
+Acupuncture treatment is usually painless and can be very effective for providing pain management when administered by a master practitioner.
 As long as proper hygiene practices are followed, there are virtually no significant risks of undergoing acupuncture therapy.

 As with any other form of symptomatic treatment, the therapy will not cure sciatica.
 It will simply make the condition more livable.
 As long as the patient is aware of this fact, there is nothing wrong with pursuing acupuncture for any variety of chronic pain management.
 However, if the care provider leads the patient into believing that there is hope for a cure from this practice, then there might be ethical problems.

-Acupuncture for Sciatica Advice
+Acupuncture for Sciatica Considerations

 I am a big fan of acupuncture for certain health conditions and as a system of holistic pain management.
 I am not a fan of some practitioners who claim that these treatments will cure almost any negative health condition in a matter of several treatments.